 Marsaxlokk village is only 6.5 kilometres away from Malta International Airport.
 You can be in the village in just 10 minutes by car.
 Various bus routes can take you to Marsaxlokk as well.

 If driving your own car, the roads close to the village core are fairly easy to navigate but get a bit bumpy on the outskirts, especially towards the area known as Xrobb l-Għaġin.
-Parking at the seafront is pretty difficult on Sundays, though you can usually still find a parking spot in one of the side streets of the main boulevard.
+Parking at the seafront is pretty difficult on Sundays, though you can usually still find a parking spot in one of the side streets of the main promenade.

 The following bus routes can get you to Marsaxlokk:

 The Marsaxlokk church was built in 1897 and is dedicated to the Madonna of Pompeii.
 The village holds three annual religious celebrations: on the 8th of May, on the first Sunday in August and the first Sunday in October.
-The statue of the Madonna and child was commission in Lecce, Italy, in 1900.
+The statue of the Madonna and child was commissioned in Lecce, Italy, in 1900.

 Located just 15 minutes walk from the village centre towards Birżebbuġa, Fort St. Lucian was built in 1610 by the Order of Saint John to protect Marsaxlokk Bay against Turkish attacks.
 Through the years, the building has seen several modifications.

 A walk along the Marsaxlokk harbour presents local fishermen busy mending their fishing nets in the street and fleets of colourful traditional Maltese boats (called Luzzu) still in use to this day.
 Restaurants, bars and cafes line the waterfront so you are spoilt for choice if the sea air suddenly brings on your appetite.
-The open air market is located along one side of the harbour and is an all week event.
+The open-air market is located along one side of the harbour and is an all week event.

 15 minutes uphill from Marsaxlokk village centre lies the area that’s known as Tas-Silġ.
 This part of Marsaxlokk is mostly known for its archaeological importance, being the site of a shrine that was transferred from one civilisation to another over thousands of years.
 Unfortunately, the site is open only by appointment with Heritage Malta, so you cannot just go in and visit the remains yourself.